4.29 from 7 votes

 • pinch of salt

-Step 1: Scald the Milk
+Step 1: Scald the Milk.

 milk, sugar, and oil in an Instant Pot

-Use the yogurt setting (not available on some models...I have an Instant Pot DUO 6 quart) and press the "adjust" button until you see "boil" on your screen.
 Place a lid on the pot if you have one (I use this glass lid) and allow the boil cycle to complete, taking about 10-15 minutes.
 It helps to whisk your milk every 3-5 minutes during this process.

-This part can also be done on a stovetop.
+Note: This part can also be done on a stovetop.
 Add milk, oil, and sugar to a large stock pot and bring to a low boil.

 Instant Pot on a counter.

 Once the boil cycle is complete (the Instant Pot will beep when it's done), test the milk.
 It shouldn't be boiling, but should feel warm if you hold your hand above it and should be giving off some steam.
-If it's not, run another boil cycle, covering the inner pot while it heats and whisking regularly.
+If you have a thermometer, it should be around 180 degrees.

 Inner pot from Instant Pot cooling on a stove grate.

-Once the milk is as warm as needed, allow it to cool.
-I like to put mine on our stove so it can cool on the stove grate.
 It will need to cool to lukewarm (but not hot) to the touch before moving on to the next step.
 If you have a digital thermometer, it needs to be under 110 degrees.

 yeast sprinkled over milk mixture.